alisonkhill/babymoon/README.md

 ## Summary
 This repo is intended to fulfill the project requirements for the Code Louisville Data Analysis 2 Class.

-This project investigates whether more babies are born on the full moon, a claim made by some labor and delivery nurses.
-The project uses a Juptyer Notebook to analyze data from two Kaggle datasets:
+This project was inspired after seeing another Code Louisville student's project investigating whether there are more of certain types of injuries leading to emergency room visits on the full moon.
+She chose to investigate this because of the conventional wisdom that people tend to behave with less inhibitions when there is a full moon.
+I really enjoy data analyses that look at conventional wisdom to see if it holds water, and this project reminded me that I once heard a labor and delivery nurse claim that more babies are born on the full moon.
+I chose to investigate this using two Kaggle datasets:
 - [fivethirtyeight births] (https://www.kaggle.com/datasets/fivethirtyeight/fivethirtyeight-births-dataset)
 - [full moon calendar] (https://www.kaggle.com/datasets/lsind18/full-moon-calendar-1900-2050)

+I chose a Juptyer notebook (.ipynb) format so I could inspect the results of my analysis as I went along and also to walk the viewer through the analysis.
+After importing 3 csv files and cleaning up the data, I was intially surprised to find that the births data was not normally distributed, but was bimodal instead.
+It turned out that there are more births on weekdays than weekends, and it was more useful to treat those two sets of data as separate groups.
+After splitting out weekdays and weekends, I compared the births on dates with a full moon against all other dates and found no significant difference.

+A new hypothesis that arises from this analysis is that more babies are born on weekdays due to scheduled Cesarean sections and labor inductions.
+This represents and interesting future extension of this project, but is beyond the scope of the current analysis.

+In summary: the data do not support the hypothesis that more babies are born on the full moon.

 ## Packages & Modules
 Babymoons uses pandas, seaborn, datetime, and scipy.stats.

 ## Setup Instructions
-Note: I recommend running this using Visual Studio Code.
-I used the Variables viewer to inspect my dataframes rather than displaying them inline to cut down on space in the notebook.
+Note: I recommend running this using Visual Studio Code if you want to inspect the dataframes and other variables.
+I used the Variables viewer to inspect my dataframes rather than displaying them inline to reduce space in the notebook.

 1. Run `git clone https://github.com/alisonkhill/babymoons.git` to clone this repo to your machine.